poetapp/node/src/StorageReader/README.md

-# Storage Module
+# StorageReader Module

 This module is responsible for interacting with ipfs - managing downloads.

 ## Configuration

-The following configuration properties affect the Storage Module:
+The following configuration properties affect the StorageReader Module:

 ```js
 {